method5/method5.github.io/about.md

   <tr valign="middle">
     <td>
-      Method5 was developed to support one of the world's largest healthcare data centers at the Centers for Medicaire & Medicaid Services (CMS).
+      Method5 was developed to support one of the world's largest healthcare data centers at the Centers for Medicare & Medicaid Services (CMS).
 It was open sourced as part of the new Federal Source Code Policy.
     </td>
     <td>
       <a href="https://www.cms.gov">